Meet the Academic Resource Center (ARC) professional staff at Emmanuel College.

 Alyson received her B.S. in Sports Management at Springfield College and her M.A.T. in Special Education at Elms College.
 Alyson has spent her career in special education, both in and out of the classroom setting.
 Before coming to Emmanuel, Alyson worked as a case manager for special education at Chicopee Comprehensive High School.

-Lori provides administrative and program support to the ARC staff, including assisting with payroll, data collection, record keeping and proctoring exams.
+Mariah provides administrative and program support to the ARC staff, including assisting with payroll, data collection, record keeping and proctoring exams.
+Mariah earned a B.S. in Biology from Emmanuel College in 2015.